 - Attorney-client communications

-- Child dependency proceedings/meetings not specified
+- Child dependency proceedings/meetings, except for what is specified above

 - Other requests not authorized above

 Attorneys can communicate with individuals by phone, email, postal mail or in-person visits.

 - Phone: DOC does not assist with facilitating calls between attorneys and incarcerated individuals.
 Attorneys are able to schedule phone meetings by sending written notice to the incarcerated individual.